33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 6. Educational Carousel Posts

-Multi-slide posts on Instagram or LinkedIn that teach something genuinely useful.
+Multi-slide posts on Instagram or LinkedIn that teach something useful.
 These get saved and shared like crazy because they provide value you can reference later.

 Example: Justin Welsh posts educational LinkedIn carousels about building one-person businesses.
 His "7 ways to find content ideas" carousel got 847K impressions and 12K saves because it was actionable, not theoretical.
 He posts 3–4 per week and they drive most of his newsletter signups.